 6. Mary HOWES (See Joseph HAWES‘ page)

-Ebenezer’s first wife Sarah Gorham was born 16 JAN 1677/78 Yarmouth, Barnstable, Mass.
+Ebenezer’s first wife Sarah Gorham was born 16 Jan 1677/78 Yarmouth, Barnstable, Mass.
 Her parents were Joseph Gorham and Sarah Sturgis.
 Her grandparents were our ancestors Capt.
 John GORHAM and Desire HOWLAND.
-Sarah died 9 Sep 1705 Yarmouth, Barnstable, Mass.
+Sarah died 9 Sep 1705 in Yarmouth.

 Ebenezer’s second wife Lydia Joyce was born in 1684 Yarmouth, Barnstable, Mass.
-Her parents were Hosea JOYCE and Elizabeth CHIPMAN.
+Lydia’s sister Dorcas married Ebenezer’s brother Prince.
+Their parents were Hosea JOYCE and Elizabeth CHIPMAN.
 Lydia died 4 Nov 1755 in Dennis, Barnstable, Mass.

 8. Berthia Howes